Norway Debate: Later speeches

-8 May: second day and division
+8 May: second day, and division

 Morrison: "We must divide the House"

 It is generally understood that Labour did not intend a division before the debate began but Attlee, after hearing the speeches by Keyes and Amery, realised that discontent within Tory ranks was far deeper than they had thought.
-A meeting of the party's Parliamentary Executive was held on Wednesday morning and Attlee proposed forcing a division at the end of the debate that day.
+A meeting of the party's Parliamentary Executive was held on Wednesday morning, and Attlee proposed forcing a division at the end of the debate that day.
 There were a handful of dissenters, including Hugh Dalton, but they were outvoted at a second meeting later on.

 As a result, when Herbert Morrison reopened the debate just after 16:00, he announced that:

 In view of the gravity of the events which we are debating, that the House has a duty and that every Member has a responsibility to record his particular judgment upon them, we feel we must divide the House at the end of our Debate to-day.

 Jenkins says the Labour decision to divide turned the routine adjournment motion into "the equivalent of a vote of censure".
-Earlier in his opening address, Morrison had focused his criticism on Chamberlain, John Simon and Samuel Hoare who were the three ministers most readily associated with appeasement.
+Earlier in his opening address, Morrison had focused his criticism on Chamberlain, John Simon, and Samuel Hoare—the three ministers most readily associated with appeasement.